An Insider's Guide to Corporate AV

 I’ve been pleasantly surprised to find those late nights and long days in AV still serve me well today in association management.
 Knowing the best questions to ask and having a basic understanding of AV can be helpful to anyone planning an in-person, virtual, or hybrid event.
 I thought I’d share a few tips on how you can ensure your annual events’ operations run as smoothly as possible.

-Keep in mind- stuff happens.
-Maybe your moderator loses her voice the morning of, or catering is short-staffed and forgets to bring out coffee for your networking break.
+Keep in mind – stuff happens.
+Maybe your moderator loses their voice the morning of, or catering is short-staffed and forgets to bring out coffee for your networking break.
 There are INFINITE ways your schedule can get derailed by 15 minutes or more.
-Experienced AV providers have seen it all (like, some really crazy stuff) and usually have a few tricks up their sleeves to get your attendees engaged with the presenter or prevent them from skipping the 3pm session.
+Experienced AV providers have seen it all (like, some really crazy stuff) and usually have a few tricks up their sleeves to get your attendees engaged with the presenter or prevent them from skipping the 3:00PM session.

 An easy place to begin is walk-in music!
 Some AV providers will have this covered and will use their best judgement- just make sure to ask.
 If they don’t provide music, have a good idea of who your audience is and what they likely will enjoy listening to while strolling around the exhibitors’ booths.
 Patsy Cline will put Tim to sleep, but the Bee-Gees will make Barb sing along- and nobody wants that.
 Appropriate background music, even if it’s quiet, can keep attendees hanging around.